astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/narrow/post_if_statement.md

 reveal_type(x)  # revealed: int | None
 ```

-## After if-else statements, narrowing has an effect if variable is mutated
+## Narrowing can have a persistent effect if the variable is mutated in one branch

 ```py
 def optional_int() -> int | None: ...